mattjh1/mattjh-blog/content/post/kcna-part3.md

    docker history layered-example
    ```

    Notice how each command in the `Dockerfile` adds a new layer to the image.
-Encourage readers to minimize layers and remove unnecessary commands to keep images lean.
+Now lets minimize layers and remove unnecessary commands to keep images lean.

    In this setup, we have two `RUN` statements, so Docker creates a new layer for each one.